Wholesale inventory management: take charge of your stock

 Live inventory management

 Having a clear overview of all of your finished products and raw material inventory in one place eliminates a lot of hassle.
-The inventory management solution should notify you when your raw material stocks are running low.
+An inventory management solution should notify you when your raw material stocks are running low.
 This can be done by setting up reorder points for various products.
 A real-time overview of all of your inventory should be a non-negotiable feature.

 Omnichannel order management